Ji Xingwen: Second Sino-Japanese War

-Legacy
+Death and legacy

 On 23 August 1958, he was mortally wounded during the Second Taiwan Strait Crisis bombardment of Kinmen by the People's Liberation Army.
 He succumbed to his injuries three days later.

 Memorials to Ji are found in the war museums of Taipei and Beijing.
 His son, Ji Mingli, has made appearances to commemorate his father and memorialize the wars he fought in.